Frequently Asked Questions

 2. Will my plant arrive in good condition?

-Absolutely.
+Absolutely, we do our best to ensure that they reach you safely.
 Each plant is packed securely in a specially designed protective box to prevent shifting or damage during transit.
+This is where we need your help in choosing the most optimal and quickest shipping option at check out for your destination especially if you live anywhere closer to the west coast.
+We don't make any money on what you pay for shipping.
 A tracking number will be provided once your order ships.

 It’s normal for plants to look a little tired after their journey — most bounce back quickly with proper care.
 If your plant arrives damaged or you're concerned about its condition, please contact us within 36 hours and include a photo.
 We’ll make it right.

-We currently ship to all 48 contiguous U.S. states.
+We currently ship from Hopkinton, MA and Southboro, MA to all 48 contiguous U.S. states.

 We do not ship to Hawaii, Alaska, or Puerto Rico at this time.